 2. Plastic Milk Jugs

-3. 1L or 2L plastic soda bottles
+3. 1L or 2L plastic soda bottles (we have had the most success using these containers)

 4. Clear plastic storage bins with snap on lids (The lids don’t have to be clear)